normandmickey/MrsStax/README.md

 6. Click on "App Home" and make sure "Messages Tab" is enabled and check the box for "Allow users to send Slash commands and messages from the messages tab".

+7. Click on "Event Subscriptions" and enable it.
+Click on "Subscribe to bot events" and add "message.im"

-7. Install App into your Slack.
+8. Install App into your Slack.

-8. Upload or copy your .pdf or .docx files to the "docs" folder.
+9. Upload or copy your .pdf or .docx files to the "docs" folder.

-9. Run the following commands.
+10. Run the following commands.

    ```
    python ingest.py
    python app.py
    ```

-10. Visit your Slack and send direct message to your bot.
+11. Visit your Slack and send direct message to your bot.

 If you left the two original files (Macroeconomics3e-WEB.pdf, pdf1.txt) in your docs directory you should be able to ask your bot economics related questions.
 For example.